Temples in and around Coimbatore (Kongu region)

 Then Thirupathi Temple at Jadayampalayam

-This new temple is owned by the private K.G.Denim group and very well maintained.
+This new and popular temple is owned by the private K.G.Denim group and very well maintained.
 Kalyana utswam for Lord Venkateswara is done everyday.

 Sri Kothandaramar Temple at Sirumugai